i-doit/api-client-php/README.md

 ##  Download

-You have several options to download (and kinda install) the API client:
+You have several options to download (and kinda install) the API client library:

 *   Install any version via [Composer](https://getcomposer.org/) (**recommended**)
 *   Download any stable release manually